luckshihaa-krishnan/API-Routes/README.md

 #### Published URL : https://luckshihaakrishnan-apiroutes.onrender.com

 This application was the first project I did in the course and the main focus in this project is using API (Application Programming Interface) routes.
 While using API, I added some HTTP (Hypertext Transfer Protocol) request methods such as GET, POST, PUT and DELETE in order to view, add, update or delete IDs.
+The data in this application contains unique IDs, listng urls, name, summary, etc.

-- write summary of application
+The command node server.js is used to run the application, since in package.json, the main is server.js

 - write steps of running the application  (node server.js) (localhost:3000, or depending on port)

   The possible routes are: